anoopsarkar/compilers-class/hw3.md

 Check your solution accuracy using the Python program `check.py`.
 You must create an `output.zip` file using the above step in _Run your solution on testcases_.

 You can use the default program provided to get an initial solution to this homework.
-Run `python zipout.py -r default` to get a `source.zip` file you can score.
+Run `python zipout.py -r default` to get a `source.zip` file you can score using `check.py`.

     python check.py
-    TODO: Add the score for default
+    Correct(dev): 2 / 100
+    Score(dev): 2.00
+    Total Score: 2.00

 ### Check accuracy on hidden testcases